jorgearguellles/oop/README.md

 |    Way one     | approvedNewCourse: ()=>{} |        this.approvedNewCourse = function(newCourse){this.approvedCourses.pus (newCourse); };        |
 |    Way two     |   approvedNewCourse(){}   | Student.prototype.approvedNewCourse = function(newCourse){ this.approvedCourses.push(newCourse); }; |

+- **What are Classes in JS**
+  Classes are only syntactical sugar for constructor functions.
+Everything still works the same way!

 ## 3. OOP Pilar

 ### 3.1 Abstraction